SunilGolden/DermatoAI-ISIC2018/README.md

 #### Arguments

+- `--architecture` (default: 'resnet50'): Architecture to use.
+Choose between 'vit' for Vision Transformer and 'resnet50' for ResNet-50.
 - `--batch_size` (default: 8): Input batch size for training.
 - `--num_classes` (default: 7): Number of classes.
 - `--epochs` (default: 100): Number of epochs to train.